Huntington Beach Pier: History

-The pier was built circa 1902, before the incorporation of Huntington Beach in 1909.
-The Huntington Beach Company (Standard Oil), built a wooden pier at the terminus of Main Street in 1904, which extended 1,000 ft into the Pacific Ocean.
+The pier was built circa 1902, before Huntington Beach was incorporated in 1909.
+The Huntington Beach Company built a wooden pier at the terminus of Main Street in 1904, which extended 1,000 ft into the Pacific Ocean.
 In 1910, it was damaged by a severe storm that caused a large portion of it to plunge into the Pacific.
 The Huntington Beach Township's board of trustees approved a $70,000 bond in 1911 to construct a new pier made of concrete extending 1,350 ft in length.

 The newly constructed pier was re-dedicated in 1914 and set a record at that time as the longest and highest concrete pleasure pier in the United States.
 Legendary surfer George Freeth provided a surfing demonstration at the pier re-dedication.

 In 1931, the city extended the pier by 500 ft and added the Sunshine Cafe at the end.
 The extension separated from the original pier during the 1933 Long Beach earthquake.
 Repairs were made by the City of Huntington Beach, but the pier was damaged again by the 1939 California tropical storm.
 Reconstruction of the pier was completed a year later.